haviital/nxtUDPTest/README.md

 # Features used

+*Note: As this is my first Spectrum program ever there might some pecularities or lurking errors in the code.*

-Below is a list of some of the features used in the program:
+Below is a list of some of the features used in the program.
+I hope you find it useful in your own C program.

-- Users two libraries for easy access to graphics: zxnext_Layer2 and zxnext_sprite
+- Uses two libraries for easy access to graphics: zxnext_Layer2 and zxnext_sprite
 - Uses the tilemap layer for implementing texts.
-The font bimtpa data is copied from ROM to the area accessible by the tilemap.
+The font bitmap data is copied from ROM to the area accessible by the tilemap.
 - A IM2 interrupt handler in C which updates an own frame counter.
 - Uses ESP8266 via UART
 - Uses UDP communication (via ESP) with the server.
+- Calculates the current stack usage in the program (GetUsedStack()).
 - Implementes a very simple UDP server in Python.
+- Adding a programmatic breakpoint in the C-code for CSpect emulator (CSPECT_BREAK_IF())

 # Lessons learned
 This is my first Spectrum or Spectrum Next program ever, so obiously there has been *really a lot* to learn.